 What the Police MAY NOT Do:

-- If evidence was obtained through an unreasonable or illegal search, the police may not use it against you in a trial.
+If evidence was obtained through an illegal search and seizure, prosecutors may be barred from using it against you in a trial.
 This is called the "exclusionary rule."
 The rule has some exceptions.

-- The police may not use evidence resulting from an illegal search to find other evidence.
+The police may not use evidence resulting from illegal searches to find other evidence.
 This is known as the "fruit of the poisonous tree" doctrine.

-Learn More About Searches and Seizures from a Lawyer
+Learn More About Search and Seizure from a Lawyer